-Raw, rugged and remote, this off-the-beaten-track region has for centuries been isolated – both geographically and culturally – from the Mongol heartland.
-With its glacier-wrapped mountains, shimmering salt lakes and the hardy culture of nomads, falconry and cattle rustling, western Mongolia is, in many ways, a timeless slice of Central Asia.
+Raw, rugged and remote, this region has for centuries been isolated – both geographically and culturally – from the Mongolian heartland.
+With its glacier-wrapped mountains, shimmering salt lakes and hardy culture of nomads, falconry and horsemanship, western Mongolia is a timeless slice of Central Asia.

-Travelling to Mongolia’s westernmost aimag gives one the distinct feeling of reaching the end of the road, if not the end of the earth.
-High, dry, rugged and raw, the isolated, oddly shaped aimag follows the arc of the Mongol Altai Nuruu as it rolls out of Central Asia towards the barren wastes of the Dzungarian Basin.
+Travelling to Mongolia’s westernmost aimag gives one the distinct feeling of having reached the end of the road, if not the end of the earth.
+High, dry and wild, the isolated, oddly shaped Bayan-Ölgii (Баян-Өлгий) follows the arc of the Mongol Altai Nuruu as it rolls out of Central Asia towards the barren wastes of the Dzungarian Basin.

-Ömnögov (southern Gobi) is the largest aimag in Mongolia, and has a population density of only 0.4 people per square kilometre.
-With an average annual precipitation of only 130mm a year, and summer temperatures reaching an average of 38°C, this is the driest, hottest and harshest region in the entire country; it’s not hard to see why humans prefer to live elsewhere.
+Ömnögovi (Өмнөговь; southern Gobi) is the largest aimag in Mongolia, and has a population density of only 0.4 people per square kilometre.
+With an average annual precipitation of just 130mm a year, and summer temperatures reaching an average of 38°C, this is the driest, hottest and harshest region in the entire country.

-Most visitors to northern Mongolia charge through Bulgan aimag en route to more popular sights such as Khövsgöl Nuur and Amarbayasgalant Khiid, but travellers with a bit of time on their hands can find some interesting, rarely visited sights in Bulgan, as well as some beautiful scenery that makes for nice cycle touring.
+Most visitors to northern Mongolia charge through Bulgan (Булган) aimag en route to more popular sights such as Khövsgöl Nuur and Amarbayasgalant Khiid.
+But travellers with a bit of time on their hands can find some interesting, rarely visited sights in Bulgan, as well as beautiful scenery that makes for nice cycle touring.